-The Chicago Metro History Fair invites you to serve as a judge at the 2019 History Fairs.
+The Chicago Metro History Fair invites you to serve as a judge at the 2020 Virtual History Fairs.
 You’ll do your part to support education as you enjoy and learn from local students’ exhibitions, documentaries, performances, websites, or papers.

 History Fair Judging FAQs

 We trust you are convinced of this rewarding civic contribution.
-Register online or download a brochure.
+Register below!